apache/arrow/docs/source/cpp/dataset.rst

 ------------------

-In addition to selecting columns, :func:`arrow::dataset::ScannerBuilder::Project` can also be used for more complex projections.
+In addition to selecting columns, :func:`arrow::dataset::ScannerBuilder::Project` can also be used for more complex projections, such as renaming columns, casting them to other types, and even deriving new columns based on evaluating expressions.

 In this case, we pass a vector of expressions used to construct column values and a vector of names for the columns: